Becoming a Homeopath

 We see the route to 'becoming' a homeopath as a real journey of discovery, from both a personal and professional perspective.
 You will be encouraged to be reflective and aware of your developing skills as a healer, as well as building a base of homeopathic knowledge for your practice.
 We hope that the following questions may guide and help you in making your first choices.
 Please do call us if you would like to chat about your options.

 What makes me want to be a homeopath?

 Many people spend time creating a career and family and then come to a point where they feel they have unanswered questions about their life.
 Maybe they are at a 'crossroads' and they fancy a change of direction?
 Maybe they want to find more balance in life and want to work for themselves?
-Many people are drawn to studying homeopathy through positive personal experiences, and just know that it seems to make sense.
+Many people are drawn to studying homeopathy through positive personal experiences and just know that it seems to make sense.
 Whatever your reason for taking our course, our aim is to listen fully and to provide you with sound information.
-This will enable you to make a well informed and good decision about your future.
+This will enable you to make a well-informed, good decision about your future.

 Do I know what I'm getting into?

 We highly recommend that you have received homeopathic treatment from a professional homeopath, so that you understand this system of medicine from personal experience.
 This will give you an insight into the role of a practitioner as well as gaining empathy from the patient's perspective.
 It might also be helpful to read a good introductory book to homeopathy, such as the one we suggest as a starter book.